csiro-wsn/tutedocs/OS/OS.1-Getting_Started.md

 ## **2.0 Installing Zephyr RTOS**

-The following guide is made in reference to the Zephyr "Getting Started Guide" documentation [1], and is intended to be used on a Debian based linux distribution with the **"apt"** (package mananger installed).
+The following guide is made in reference to the Zephyr "Getting Started Guide" documentation [1], and is intended to be used on a Debian based linux distribution with the **"apt"** (package manager installed).

 First update the system and any installed packages on your VM
 ```shell